SuleimanFarah/sunpy/SOCIS-2019-Manuel-Rey-Area.md

 My contribution to SunPy can be found [here](https://github.com/sunpy/sunpy/issues/3007)

 ## Me and the project
 The reason why I chose this project it is because it involves vision, ML and space.
 In the case of the latter, I did my [bachelor thesis](https://github.com/manurare/Superresolution-VideoSequences) on super-resolution techniques for the identification of anonymous subjects in video sequences using _Drizzle_ which is an algorithm used in the Hubble Space Telescope to correct the drift caused in consecutive images by inner artifacts from the telescope.
-I enjoyed a lot this time working with it and it kept me on the look for new algorithms apply to astronomic purposes.
+I enjoyed a lot this time working with it and it kept me on the lookout for new algorithms apply to astronomic purposes.

 I believe that my bachelor thesis along with the fact that I am studying state of the art ML makes a perfect match for the project.
 Also, I would like to propose it as my master's thesis meaning that I will be completely dedicated to it with no distractions.